andreamoro/ollama-fastmcp-wrapper/README.md

 - Connect/disconnect to multiple **MCP servers** at runtime (using FastMCP).
 - Expose FastMCP tools as callable functions to Ollama models.
 - Use Ollama locally with tool-augmented reasoning.
+- Historical conversation with the LLM model persistable on disk.
+- Automatically summarise historical conversation with the model.
 - Run as:
   - **API Server** (via FastAPI + Uvicorn)
   - **Interactive CLI**